-UPDATED: Miami Lakes former Mayor Michael “Muscles” Pizzi, who has been rebuffed twice now by Gov. Rick Scott‘s refusal to lift last year’s suspension, has basically told Gov. Rick Scott thajpizzit he needs to read the actual Florida law, not what he wants the Florida law to be and revoke the suspension that followed his 2013 arrest on federal public corruption charges.
+UPDATED: Miami Lakes former Mayor Michael “Muscles” Pizzi, who has been rebuffed twice now by Gov. Rick Scott‘s refusal to lift last year’s suspension, has basically told Gov. Rick Scott that he needs to read the actual Florida law, not what he wants the Florida law to be and revoke the suspension that followed his 2013 arrest on federal public corruption charges.

 Pizzi was suspended in August of 2013 after he was charged with bribery in an FBI sting that also netted, separately, former Sweetwater Mayor Manny “Maraña” Maroño.
 While Maroño agreed to a plea deal and is serving his 3 1/2 year sentence, Pizzi was acquitted by a jury last month.
 When Scott didn’t immediately lift Pizzi’s suspension, the attorney’s lawyers filed a motion to compel, which was granted.